SpecAware: A Spectral-Content Aware Foundation Model for Unifying Multi-Sensor Learning in Hyperspectral Remote Sensing Mapping: Experiments and Analysis

 \subsubsection{Datasets and experimental settings}

-These experiments utilized two renowned airborne change detection datasets: Bay Area and Santa Barbara.
-Both datasets were acquired by the AVIRIS-C sensor, providing L1 radiance data with 224 spectral bands.
+The HCD experiments utilized two renowned airborne change detection datasets: Bay Area and Santa Barbara.
+Both datasets were acquired by the AVIRIS-C sensor, providing 224 spectral bands.
 The Bay Area dataset was captured in 2013 and 2015 with a size of $600\times500$ pixels, while the Santa Barbara dataset was captured in 2013 and 2014 with a size of $984\times740$ pixels.

-For the HCD task, through a simple Siamese architecture, as shown in Figure \ref{fig:10}, we integrated the pre-trained SpecAware model as the feature extraction backbone into the change detection framework proposed by HyperSIGMA \citep{wangHypersigmaHyperspectralIntelligence2025}.
-Following the settings of SST-Former \citep{wangSpectralSpatialTemporal2022}, we randomly selected 500 changed and 500 unchanged samples for the training, and all the remaining pixels were used as the test set.
+For the HCD task, through a simple Siamese architecture, as shown in Figure~\ref{fig:CD}, we integrated the pre-trained SpecAware model as the feature extraction backbone into the change detection framework proposed by HyperSIGMA \citep{wangHypersigmaHyperspectralIntelligence2025}.
+Following the settings of SST-Former \citep{wangSpectralSpatialTemporal2022}, we randomly selected 500 changed and 500 unchanged samples for training.
 In the experiments, the input image size was set to 15, and the patch size of the HSI token was set as 3.
 The proposed method was trained for 50 epochs with a batch size of 32.
 The initial learning rate was set to 0.00006 and adjusted according to a cosine annealing schedule.